What is Carbon Arc Welding?

 Advantages of Carbon Arc Welding

-• It is quite clean, simple, and less expensive when compared to other welding processes.
+- It is relatively clean, simple and also less expensive compared to other welding processes.

-• Carbon arc welding is faster than other welding processes, making it ideal for large projects.
+- Carbon arc welding is more rapid than other welding processes making it more useful for projects of a bigger scale.

-• Carbon arc welding produces less slag than other welding processes, making it easier to produce a clean weld.
+- Carbon arc welding produces less slag than other welding processes which results in easier clean welds.

-• Carbon arc welding is less likely to cause warping and distortion than other welding processes.
+- Carbon arc welding produces less warping and distortion compared to other welding processes.

 Disadvantages of Carbon Arc Welding

-• The current required to attain welding temperature is almost double the current required in metal arc welding.
+- The current needed to achieve welding temperature is close to double the current in metal arc welding.

-• Carbon arc welding can be efficiently and economically done with dc supply.
+- Carbon arc welding can be successfully and cheaply done with dc supply.

 FAQs